Background pattern

 Germany

-You can request more information about this medication by contacting the holder of the marketing authorization.
+You can request more information about this medicine by contacting the marketing authorization holder.

 INSTRUCTIONS FOR INJECTION

-This section contains information about how to administer a LITAK injection.
-It is essential that you do not attempt to administer the injection yourself unless the doctor or nurse has given you instructions.
-Your doctor will tell you how much LITAK you need and when to inject it yourself.
+This section contains information on how to administer an injection of LITAK.
+It is important that you do not attempt to administer the injection yourself unless your doctor or nurse has given you instructions.
+Your doctor will tell you how much LITAK you need and when you should inject it yourself.
 LITAK must be injected under the skin (subcutaneous injection).
 If you have any questions about administering the injection, ask your doctor or nurse.

-LITAK is cytotoxic and must be handled with caution.
-When the patient does not self-administer LITAK, it is recommended to use disposable gloves and protective glasses when handling and administering LITAK.
-If LITAK comes into contact with the skin or eyes, rinse the affected area immediately with abundant water.
+LITAK is cytotoxic and should be handled with caution.
+When the patient is not self-administering LITAK, it is recommended to use disposable gloves and protective glasses when handling and administering LITAK.
+If LITAK comes into contact with the skin or eyes, rinse the affected area immediately with plenty of water.
 Pregnant women should avoid contact with LITAK.

 What do I need for the injection?